Colviz/Elective-manager/README.md

 - [x] Footer should have a credits link also.
 - [ ] Add page hits counter
 - [	] All the open forms (can be accessed without login, eg. bugs) should have a captcha.
+- [ ] Store logs for every activity.

 ### **Admin Interface**
 - [ ] Gets the final list of students selected for each elective.